aditya-joglekar/FS02_Scoring_Toolkit/README.md

 ## Overview
 This software was developed at the University of Texas at Dallas, Center for Robust Speech Systems (UTD-CRSS).
 It serves as a wrapper around multiple third-party open-source code listed below.
 (See [Credits](#credits)).
 This toolkit intends to provide a simple scoring mechanism streamlined for FS02 Challenge usage for all tasks mentioned in [FS02 Scoring Metrics](#metrics).
+Sumbission details for the FS02 Challenge participants are also provided through this toolkit.
+(See [FS02 Challenge Submission](#submission)).
 For more details, please see the [FS02 Challenge Website](https://fearless-steps.github.io/ChallengePhase2/)

 ### FS02 Scoring Metrics